 Many Exhibit Managers are often confronted with the question, “should I rent or purchase my booth?”.
 While there are arguments for both, we are going to dissect here today why rental should be considered when running an effective face to face marketing program.
+With the increased cost of transportation and raw materials, rental exhibits make more sense now than ever.
 Read further below for our guidance on rental exhibits…

 As a general rule of thumb, a rental exhibit will run about 30-50% of the cost of owning the same exhibit (not including design services, show site and other ancillary services common to any exhibit whether it’s rented or purchased).
 Generally if you’re going to use the same rental properties more than three times you’d likely consider ownership.
 However it goes deeper than that!